kean/NukeUI/README.md

 imageView.source = "https://example.com/image.jpeg"
 ````

+`Image` and `ImageView` are image components that support the same image formats that lazy variants (including animated images and video) but you can use them to display an already available image.

 ## Animated Images

-Both `LazyImage` and `LazyImageView` support GIF playback powered by [Gifu](https://github.com/kaishin/Gifu) rendering engine.
+All image components in NukeUI support GIF playback powered by [Gifu](https://github.com/kaishin/Gifu) rendering engine.
 Please keep in mind that GIF rendering is expensive and can result in high CPU, battery, and memory usage.
 A best practice is to [replace GIF with video](https://web.dev/replace-gifs-with-videos/).

 ## Video

-Both `LazyImage` and `LazyImageView` support video playback.
+All image components in NukeUI support video playback.
 It's aimed to be a replacement for GIF, which is [inefficient](https://web.dev/replace-gifs-with-videos/).
 With video, you get an order of magnitude smaller files and hardware-accelerated playback.
 In practice, it means that instead of a 20 MB GIF you can now download a ~2 MB video of comparable quality.
 And instead of 60% CPU usage and high energy impact, you'll see 0%.

 There is nothing you need to do to enable video playback.
 It does the right thing by default: